WhatsApp Business API 2026: 5 Major Changes You Should Know

 Why it matters — quick version

-This post summarizes the 5 changes and what to do about them.
+This post walks through each of the 5 changes and what to do about them.

 Change 1: Utility templates — dramatic price drop